 KDKA-TV Evening Forecast (12/4)

-Get the latest weather updates with First Alert Meteorologist Kristin Emery's forecast!
+Get the latest weather updates with First Alert Meteorologist Ray Petelin's forecast!

 View CBS News In